bengtmartensson/IrpTransmogrifier/CONTRIBUTING.md

 All parameters (URLs, version numbers etc.) should be contained therein within /project/properties.
 (Other programs can then extract that information, see `tools/get-jdk-tar.sh` for an example.)

-## GUI files
-Most (but not all) Java classes with GUI content are maintained with [Netbeans](http://www.netbeans.org).
-This is indicated by a <code>.form</code> file in parallel to the <code>.java</code> file.
-Contributions that breaks Netbeans cannot be accepted -- as a rule of thumb, the parts of the code that belongs to Netbeans are clearly marked as such, and may not be hand edited.
-(Some GUI files has been initially created by Netbeans, but then "de-Netbeanized", identified by the lack of a .form file.
-The paragraph does not apply to these, of course.)

 ## Git branches

 (This section stolen from LIRC, with minor editing.)
 We basically use the branching